36 Deadly Styles

-36 Deadly Styles is a 1980 independent released martial arts film directed by Joseph Kuo starring Jack Long, Mark Long, and Hwang Jang-lee.
+36 Deadly Styles is a 1979 independently released martial arts film directed by Joseph Kuo starring Jack Long, Mark Long, and Hwang Jang-lee.

 Plot

 The pace and tone of the film is immediately made clear with an opening fight in the woods as Wah-jee (Cheung Lik) and his uncle (Sham Chin-bo) attempt to flee from ruthless fighters led by Mien Tsu-mun (Chan Lau).
 The pair make it to a Buddhist temple, but the uncle dies after Tsu-mun and his thugs break in.
 A fighter turned monk named Huang (Yeung Chak-lam) manages to kill most of them.
 Once recovered from his wounds, Wah-jee is put to work at the temple, making soy milk runs into town and cleaning out the smoke-filled oven.
 He spends time with two junior monks and trades friendly kung fu blows with Tsui-jee (Jeannie Chang), the attractive soy milk seller.

 Tsu-mun returns to the area with two martial brothers (including Bolo Leung).
 Fed up with the torturous regimen of chores at the temple, Wah-jee leaves but overhears Tsu-mun's plans to kill Huang and decides to warn his mentor.
 A fight ensues that Wah-jee survives only after he is forcibly pulled away by Tsui-jee's father (Fan Mei-sheng).
 At this point, Wah-jee learns that his own father died at the hands of a silver-haired fighter (Hwang Jang-lee) who belongs to the same group as Tsu-mun.
 Three martial brothers initially escaped Jang-lee's attack, but now only Tsui-jee's father remains.
 Wah-jee, Tsui-jee and her father go into hiding where Wah-jee begins to master the 36 Deadly Styles just in time to face Jang-lee.

 There is also a smaller parallel plot interwoven with the previous one involving a brother of Jang-lee (Mark Long) who heads off to a Tibetan temple to seek out a kung fu master named Kaung Wu Chun (Jack Lung) in order to get the manual of 36 Deadly Styles.